-His knowledge of Jesus’ movements would enable him to lead the soldiers to a place where they could arrest Him without too much of the populace is aware of it.
+His knowledge of Jesus’ movements would enable him to lead the soldiers to a place where they could arrest Him without too much of the populace being aware of it.
 In the Garden of Gethsemane, Judas greets Jesus with the word “Master!” followed by a spurious show of affection, which results in Christ’s arrest.

 Once Christ has been condemned, and it becomes obvious that He is to die on a cross, the full weight of what he has done bursts in upon Judas’ conscience.
 Returning to the temple, he pleads with the priests to take back the money, confessing,

 “I have betrayed innocent blood”.

 They coldly reply that his problems are his affair and that it means nothing to them.

 Judas then throws the thirty pieces of silver at their feet and, overcome by remorse, goes out and hangs himself.
 He has served the priests’ unholy enterprise, and, having no further use for him, they abandon him to the inferno that his rejection of Christ has made inevitable.

 As a result of Judas’ suicide, the number of disciples is reduced to eleven.
 Peter quotes prophecies from the Scripture, which, under the Holy Spirit’s inspiration, applies to Judas.
 These Scriptures (Psalm 69:25 & 109:8) show that a suitable person should fill the vacant office the qualifications being that he should have accompanied the apostles during the time of Jesus’ public ministry and that he was a witness of the Resurrection.

 Summary Characteristics of Judas Iscariot